matrix-org/matrix-js-sdk/examples/browser/README.md

-To try it out, host this folder:
+To try it out, **you must build the SDK first** and then host this folder:

 ```
+ $ npm run build
+ $ cd examples/browser
  $ python -m SimpleHTTPServer 8003
 ```